TheSwanFactory/hclang/TUTORIAL.md

 ## Aggregates

-In SWAN, there are three basic aggregates, which function as both dictionaries and arrays:
+In Homoiconic C, there are three basic aggregates, which function as both dictionaries and arrays:
 - Lazy evaluation: "{ closure }"
 - Boxed expressions: "[ tuple ]"
 - Unboxed expressions: "( group )"